kevinfwl/Javascript-Graph-and-Maze-Gen-Visualizer/README.md

 # Javascript-Graph-and-Maze-Gen-Visualizer

-A light weight library for working with graphs and graph.
+A light weight library for working with graphs and graph visualization.
 Also contains source for visualizing The following algorithms are implemented:

 #### Min spanning tree: